 - Ability to understand the message - The individual being persuaded must be capable of understanding the message

-A mismatch in the triadic model (above) will cause a dissonance (imbalance) in the mind of the person being persuaded due to the introduction of new information affecting the cognitive (belief) or affective (emotional) component.
+A mismatch in the triadic model (above) will cause a dissonance (imbalance) in the mind of the person being persuaded due to the introduction of new information affecting the cognitive (belief) or effective (emotional) component.
 The only way to reduce this imbalance is to change their behaviour